Alejogb1/job-board/blog-data/what-are-the-problems-with-using-a-multidimensional-array-within-a-stdpair.md

 id: "what-are-the-problems-with-using-a-multidimensional-array-within-a-stdpair"
 ---

-Alright, let’s unpack this.
+, let’s unpack this.
 I've actually run into this specific scenario more often than I’d care to recall, mostly during early days of optimization efforts on some simulation engines back in '08 – '12.
 The temptation to use a `std::pair` to couple something, say a position and a matrix transformation, can be strong, especially when rapid prototyping is the name of the game.
 However, when you start shoving multidimensional arrays inside, you're stepping onto thin ice, both conceptually and practically.

-The core issue isn't that it's syntactically *impossible* to have a `std::pair<Type1, Type2>` where one or both types are multidimensional arrays; it's more that it's a generally bad idea for a variety of reasons, ranging from memory management complexities to maintainability nightmares.
+The core issue isn't that it's syntactically _impossible_ to have a `std::pair<Type1, Type2>` where one or both types are multidimensional arrays; it's more that it's a generally bad idea for a variety of reasons, ranging from memory management complexities to maintainability nightmares.
 Let’s break that down.

 First, **memory allocation and deallocation become incredibly brittle.** When you declare a multi-dimensional array directly, as in `int matrix[3][3]`, the memory is usually managed statically on the stack or within a containing object’s memory block.
 But, when this array is part of a `std::pair` (especially if the array’s size isn't known at compile time and you need a dynamically allocated array), you start dealing with raw pointers and manual memory management.
 Now, `std::pair` is just a plain old data structure; it doesn't implicitly handle allocation or deallocation for anything more complex than built-in types or trivial objects.
-You end up having to manage this memory *explicitly*, which introduces risks like memory leaks and dangling pointers.
+You end up having to manage this memory _explicitly_, which introduces risks like memory leaks and dangling pointers.

 For example, consider a scenario where you’re trying to pair a position (let's keep it 2d for simplicity) with a transform matrix.